As of this writing, there are six flavors of ProRes for you to choose from for editing your projects. They are as follows:

 ProRes 422 LT — I easily recommend this codec for anyone shooting on DSLRs, especially if you're shooting 4K with something like the Atomos Shogun.
 Your camera's internal codec will have a compressed data rate of anywhere from 20Mbps to 70mbps (usually variable).
 ProRes 422 LT aims for 102Mbps, which still looks great if you're getting a sensor readout over HDMI and will serve you much better in post, especially while color grading.
 You’ll also save a pretty hefty amount of disk space going this route.

-ProRes 422 Proxy — This format is great for cutting dailies or doing offline editing.
+ProRes 422 Proxy — I would never shoot directly to this format as it's for cutting dailies or doing offline editing—it's something you generate in your NLE or before the edit to make life easier.
 It’s also great for editing footage on a low-power laptop.
 Most training materials from places like Lynda or Total Training provide the footage in ProRes 422 Proxy format.
 Definitely not recommended as a start-to-finish solution.

 That's How You Do It